guardian/csnx/.changeset/small-bats-help.md

 '@guardian/libs': minor
 ---

-Revert "Remove `ArticleDesign.PrintShop`".
-To be re-implemented at a later date.
+Restores `ArticleDesign.PrintShop`.
+To be re-removed at a later date.